Disclaimer: We sustain our work & review products through paid collaborations.

 Studies show that a Mediterranean diet focusing on fruit and vegetables can increase the quality and quantity of sleep while enhancing overall health.
 As well as limiting the intake of salt and saturated fats, taking vitamin and mineral supplements can also help.

 Eating late-night snacks or drinking caffeine or alcohol before bed can also hinder sleep.
 For example, while alcohol may relax you, it doesn’t make you sleep better.
-Drinking before bed disrupts your circadian rhythm, leading to a much longer light sleep phase, which means you wake up feeling tired.
+Drinking alcohol before bed disrupts your circadian rhythm, leading to a much longer light sleep phase, which means you wake up feeling tired.

 Exercise for better sleep